0l0r1n/pratice/algorithms/chapter 1/notes.md

 - A a brute force quick find on 10 a large data set could take 30 years to compute
 - Quadratic algorithms do not scale with technology

+## Union-Find case study

+### Dynamic Connectivity

+The input is a a sequence of pairs of integers.
+Each integer represents an object of some type and we are to interpret the pair  pq as meaning "pq is connected to q."
+We assume that is connected to is an equivalence relation:

+- Reflexive: p is connected to p
+- Symetric: if p is connected to q, q is connected to p
+- Transitive: if p is connected to q and q is connected to r, p is connected to r

+The first thing you do before developing an algorithm is to specify the problem in a precise manner.